29 Years Ago: Two Judas Priest Fans Attempt Suicide, Parents Blame Subliminal Lyrics

-Despite the apparently flimsy nature of the case, the trial went on for weeks.
-“We had to sit in this courtroom in Reno for six weeks,” lamented singer Rob Halford.
-“It was like Disneyworld.
+Despite the apparently flimsy nature of the case, the trial went on for more than a month.
+“We had to sit in this courtroom in Reno for six weeks,” singer Rob Halford would subsequently lament.
+“It was like Disney World.
 We had no idea what a subliminal message was – it was just a combination of some weird guitar sounds, and the way I exhaled between lyrics.
 I had to sing ‘Better by You, Better Than Me’ in court, a cappella.
 I think that was when the judge thought, ‘What am I doing here?
 No band goes out of its way to kill its fans.’”

-While the case was ultimately dismissed, the judge was apparently not quite as charitable in his view as Halford would have liked to believe.
-In fact, Whitehead’s final ruling determined that there were “subliminals” on the album, noting that the messages the plaintiffs argued had been buried in the mix were “only discernible after their location had been identified and after the sounds were isolated and amplified.
+While the case was ultimately dismissed, Judge Whitehead was apparently not quite as charitable in his view as Halford would have liked to believe.
+Whitehead’s final ruling, in fact, determined that there were “subliminals” on the album, noting that the messages the plaintiffs argued had been buried in the mix were “only discernible after their location had been identified and after the sounds were isolated and amplified.
 The sounds would not be consciously discernible to the ordinary listener under normal listening conditions.”

 What truly mattered in the judge’s view, however, was the question of whether subliminal messages could be used to make a person kill themselves.
-Noting that both of the deceased had been heightened suicide risks, Whitehead wrote, “The scientific research presented does not establish that subliminal stimuli, even if perceived, may precipitate conduct of this magnitude. … [t]he strongest evidence presented at the trial showed no behavioral effects other than anxiety, distress or tension.”
+Noting that both of the deceased had been heightened suicide risks, Whitehead then argued, “The scientific research presented does not establish that subliminal stimuli, even if perceived, may precipitate conduct of this magnitude. … [T]he strongest evidence presented at the trial showed no behavioral effects other than anxiety, distress or tension.”